 Psychology in real life and wondering if Milgram had a point (more on that in Lecture 8).
 (Graham Edgar)

 - Lecture 8: ‘Exposing the authoritarian personality, and 'Just following orders’

 Building on Chapters 1 and 2 of DE100 (Frederick Toates)

 We have an excellent team of two experienced and motivated tutors on this course.
 They can give you a variety of specialised knowledge and advice.

-Professor Frederick Toates is author of the Chapters on ‘Changing behaviour’ and ‘Language and the brain’ in DE100 and on ‘Brain Behaviour and Mood’ in DE200.
-He has over 42 years’ experience of OU teaching and tutoring.
-Also an author on other OU modules, including SDK125, DSE212 and SDK228, his latest book ‘How Sexual Desire Works: The Enigmatic Urge’ won the 2014 PROSE Prize of the Association of American Publishers in the category of ‘Psychology’.
-Fred has taught undergraduate classes not only in the UK but also in Moldova, Romania, France, the Netherlands, Germany, Denmark, Sweden and the USA.
-Many of you will know Professor Toates from his involvement in the student forums, where he provides very helpful and timely explanations in response to students' queries.
+Professor Frederick Toates is Emeritus Professor of Biological Psychology at the Open University, where he has over 41 years experience of teaching and tutoring.
+An author on DE100 as well as many OU other courses, including SDK100, DE200 and SDK228, his book Biological Psychology (3rd edition, Pearson Education, Harlow) forms a popular and recommended text in a number of universities throughout the world.
+He has also had a book on B.F.
+Skinner published.
+Fred has taught undergraduate classes not only in the UK but also in the Netherlands, Moldova, Romania, France, Germany, Denmark, Sweden and the USA.
+Many of you will know Professor Toates from his involvement in the student forums, where he often provides very helpful and timely explanations in response to students' queries.

 What to expect

 The lectures are conducted in management conference seminar rooms within the University campus, and you will be provided with a timetable of talks and lecture notes on arrival.